Author: Najla Ksouri

 Figure 3.
 Top significant motifs discovered by aligo and dyad algorithms.

-As depicted in Figure 4, both oligo-analysis (top) and dyad analysis (bottom) revealed that the best match among plant motifs in FootprintDB corresponds to the CAMTA transcription factor.
+As depicted in Figure 4, both oligo-analysis (top) and dyad analysis (bottom) reveal that the best match among plant motifs in FootprintDB corresponds to the CAMTA transcription factor.
 The Ncor scores for oligo-analysis and dyad analysis are 0.64 and 0.879, respectively.

-Figure 4: Annotation of the discovered motifs by comparison against footprintDB collection of plant curated motifs
+Figure 4: Annotation of the discovered motifs by comparison against FootprintDB collection of plant curated motifs

 3.3 Estimating the relevance of the results.